Erioldoesdesign/Design_HOSS_PhD/Hackathon observation/hackathon-observation-participant-information-sheet.md

 ---

-Additional info for when verbal consent is asked for or confirmed
+Additional info for when verbal consent is asked for or confirmed in the circumstances where an individual is not comfortable or able to read/access this information sheet.

 Ask if the individual understands what data we need, why, and how it will be used (Y/N) If no, explain again.